chanzuckerberg/scRNA-python-workshop/_build/analysis/05-diffexp.md

 ### Important note!
 For differential expression, we need to use the _raw_ values stored in `adata.raw`.

 With differential expression, we want to account for both the center and spread of the expression in each group.
 Recall that when we normalized our values, we standardized the distribution of each gene across cells to be centered at 0 and scaled with variance 1.
+So, when calculating differential expression, we should use the raw values (post-QC, pre-normalization).
+We saved these in `adata.raw` earlier on.